loicdescotte/loicdescotte.github.io/_posts/2018-07-29-scala-smart-functions.md

 }
 ```

-With the pipe operator, it's now really easy to chain filters in a very readable way :
+With the pipe operator, it's now really easy to chain such functions in a very readable way :

 ```scala
 val items: List[Item] = ???